brosenberg/ducking-dangerzone/roller/README.md

 Pathfinder Combat Roller
 ========================

-Does all of your combat rolls for you after you construct a moderately complex JSON representation of your character.
+Have you ever wanted to construct a moderately complex JSON representation of your Pathfinder character's combat attributes?
+If so, this is the combat roller for you!

+### TODO:
+* Critical hit damage
+* Power attack
+* Enlarged
+* Iterative attacks